HandsOnDataViz/book/docs/HandsOnDataViz.md

 charts and maps in order to do a better job of telling the truth.
-Finally, [Chapter 16: Tell and Show Your Data Story](story.html) emphasizes how the goal of data visualization is not simply to make pictures about numbers, but to craft a narrative that convinces readers how and why your interpretation matters.
+Finally, [Chapter 16: Tell and Show Your Data Story](story.html) emphasizes how the goal of data visualization is not simply to make pictures about numbers, but to craft a truthful narrative that convinces readers how and why your interpretation matters.

 ### Summary